ryouchinsa/Rectlabel-support/README.md

 - Customize the label dialog to combine with attributes
 - 1-click buttons speed up selecting the object name
 - Auto-suggest works for more than 5000 object names
-- Search object/attribute names and image names
+- Search object, attribute, and image names in a gallery view
 - Automatically label images using Core ML models
 - Automatic text recognition using OCR
 - Video to frames, augment images, etc.